 Step 6 – Generate Short-term Wins

 The sixth step describes the importance of acknowledging short-term wins in the project.
-In short, PMs should consider celebrating short-term accomplishments as a method to boost the project team’s morale and stakeholder’s perception towards the project that is being executed.
+In short, PMs should consider celebrating short-term accomplishments as a method.
+This can boost the project team’s morale and stakeholder’s perception towards the project that is being executed.

 Step 7 – Build on the Change